ashleve/lightning-hydra-template/README.md

 <details>
 <summary><b>Execute sweep on a Linux SLURM cluster</b></summary>

-> This should be achievable with simple config using [Submitit launcher for Hydra](https://hydra.cc/docs/plugins/submitit_launcher).
+> This should be achievable with either [the right lightning trainer flags](https://pytorch-lightning.readthedocs.io/en/latest/clouds/cluster.html?highlight=SLURM#slurm-managed-cluster) or simple config using [Submitit launcher for Hydra](https://hydra.cc/docs/plugins/submitit_launcher).
 Example is not yet implemented in this template.

 </details>